Advanced gas-cooled reactor

-The Advanced Gas-cooled Reactor (AGR) is a type of nuclear reactor designed and operated in the United Kingdom.
+The advanced gas-cooled reactor (AGR) is a type of nuclear reactor designed and operated by the United Kingdom.
 These are the second generation of British gas-cooled reactors, using graphite as the neutron moderator and carbon dioxide as coolant.
 They have been the backbone of the UK's nuclear power generation fleet since the 1980s.

 The AGR was developed from the Magnox reactor, the UK's first-generation reactor design.
 The first Magnox design had been optimised for generating plutonium, and for this reason it had features that were not the most economic for power generation.
 Primary among these was the requirement to run on natural uranium, which required a coolant with a low neutron cross section, in this case carbon dioxide, and an efficient neutron moderator, graphite.
 The Magnox design also ran relatively cool gas temperatures compared to other power-producing designs, which resulted in less efficient steam conditions.